Astrophysicist, The Ohio State University

 Paul's Ask a Spaceman! podcast invites listeners to send questions via social media to answer on the show, and is now one of the top podcasts across all subjects globally.
 As a contributing editor to Space.com, Universe Today, and Forbes, his articles are syndicated to CBS News, Scientific American, MSN, and more.
 A go-to expert for journalists and producers, Paul regularly appears on radio, TV, and in print, including on the Science Channel, History Channel, and Weather Channel.
 His first book, Your Place in the Universe, was published by Prometheus Books in November 2018.

-Paul’s company, Active Galaxy Productions, blends science with art in groundbreaking ways.
-The company’s first project, Song of the Stars, was a Kickstarter-funded dance performance themed from astronomy.
+To reach new audiences, Paul blends science with art in groundbreaking ways, including Song of the Stars, a Kickstarter-funded dance performance themed from astronomy.
 The film of the live performance aired nationwide on PBS member stations in June 2017.
 Paul also co-founded AstroTours, which connects science storytellers with their audiences to share travel experiences around the world.